Gradient-Free Aeroacoustic Shape Optimization Using Large Eddy Simulation: NACA 4-digit Airfoil

 \subsection{Validation}

 Validation for flow over a NACA0012 airfoil at an angle of attack of $6^\circ$ is conducted.
 The validation process involves comparing the time-averaged lift and drag coefficients obtained from two distinct grid resolutions with those from an ILES reference \cite{kojima2013large}.
-Moreover, the SPL at a near-field observer is computed using both grid resolutions and various time averaging window lengths.
+Moreover, the time-averaged pressure coefficient, the skin friction coefficient, and the OASPL at a near-field observer is computed using both grid resolutions and various time averaging window lengths.
 This analysis ensures the independence of the results to both grid resolution and time averaging window lengths.
 Detailed computational procedures and validation results are presented in the subsequent sections.